Klosmi/html-basics/JS-basic.md

   <br>
 __What key is pressed?__
-we use the `event` object in the call back function.
-The `keyboardEvent` object has several objects.
-We are looking for 2 here: the *'key'* and the *'code'*.
+To find it out, we use the `event` object in the call back function.
+The `keyboardEvent` object has several objects, here we are looking for 2 specific: the *'key'* and the *'code'*.
+Using them we can knwo what buttons were used on the keyboard.

 - eg.:
  *If we want to know what key was pressed on the `<input>`, we look into the __keyboardEvent__ object*